Extreme Fear and Sedation Levels

 So, there are different types or levels of sedation?

-Santa Teresa Dental utilizes three levels of sedation as well as nitrous oxide, also known as laughing gas.
+Santa Teresa Dental utilizes two levels of sedation as well as nitrous oxide, also known as laughing gas.

 This is a minimally depressed level of sedation whereby the patient maintains his/her own airway and reflexes and has the ability to respond to physical and verbal stimuli.